 Many people begin their coin collecting journey by finding an interesting coin in their pocket change, inheriting a coin collection or acquiring a few coins by some other means.
-Regardless of your start, here are some tips that will ensure you have a long and profitable coin collecting journey.
+Other people think they have found a rare and valuable coin and are looking to get rich quick.
+Regardless of where you start, here are some tips that will ensure you have a long and profitable coin collecting journey.

 01 of 08